José Mojica: Religious life

-Even after retiring from acting, Mojica periodically performed to support laudable charitable causes.
-Following his career he left for Cuzco, Perú, entering the Monastery of San Francisco, Lima and adopted the name of Fray Francisco José de Guadalupe Mojica.
+After retiring from acting, Mojica periodically performed to support charitable causes.
+Following his career, he left for Cuzco, Perú, entering the Monastery of San Francisco, Lima and adopted the name of Fray Francisco José de Guadalupe Mojica.
 He was ordained a priest on 13 July 1947 by Peruvian Cardinal Juan Gualberto Guevara.

 In Lima, Fray Mojica founded a school to train priests.
-Nevertheless, the lure of the stage could not be long absent from his life, for Mojica began directing amateur plays and later became a painter to continue his artistic legacy.
+He later began directing amateur plays and later became a painter to continue his artistic legacy.
 Then, spanning the decades of the 1950s and 1960s, he appeared in a few films in order to collect money for his order, which included the inauguration of the first television station in Brazil and South America, Rede Tupi, in 1950, and a concert tour of Central America to raise funds in 1954.

 When Mojica became afflicted with temporary deafness, he was prompted by his superiors to write his autobiography, putting a halt to his singing.
 He finished his memoir, Yo pecador...
 (I, a Sinner) in 1956.
 The book sold more than three million copies in Spanish before its translation into English in 1963.
 A film adaptation of the book with the same title was released in 1959.

 Death

 Mojica eventually lost his hearing entirely and became deaf.
-After suffering for years from acute hepatitis, he died in 1974 of heart failure at the Monastery of San Francisco in Lima, just six days after his 79th birthday.
+After suffering for years from acute hepatitis, he died in 1974 of heart failure at the Monastery of San Francisco in Lima, six days after his 79th birthday.